MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-data-culture.md

 The initial motivation for establishing a data culture often comes from a specific strategic business problem or initiative.
 It may be:

 - A reactive change, such as responding to new agile competition.
 - A proactive change, such as initiating a new line of business, or expanding into new markets to seize a "green field" opportunity.
-It can be relatively easy to be data-driven from the beginning when there are fewer constraints and complications, compared with an established solution.
+It can be relatively easy to be data-driven from the beginning when there are fewer constraints and complications, compared with an established organization.
 - Driven by external changes, such as pressure to eliminate inefficiencies and redundancies during an economic downturn.

 In any of these situations, there is often a specific area where the data culture takes root.
 The specific area could be a scope of effort that is smaller than the entire organization, even if it is still significant.
 Once necessary changes are made at this smaller scope, they can be incrementally replicated and adapted for the rest of the organization.